 Day 3 of New Writing Habit

-I believe most of you are familiar with the concept of modeling.
+I believe few of you are new to the concept of modeling.
 This is the idea that you choose someone who has accomplished a goal, skill set, lifestyle, etc. that you want to achieve also, and so you study what they do – copying them, in order to copy their results.

 Whether many of you actually apply this is another matter, but also a subject for a different post!

 But there is an opposite method which I have found actually MORE helpful in my own life than modeling.
 And through this technique I have accomplished many things I am truly proud of, while avoiding countless pitfalls of many people around me.